-Sales are only the revenue generated from contracts with customers and other forms of revenue are not included.
-Monetary revenue generated from contracts with customers is listed in "Notes (Revenue recognition) 1.
-Information breakdown of revenue from contracts with customers" in the consolidated financial statement.
+Net sales are only the revenue generated from contracts with customers, and other forms of revenue are not included.
+Monetary revenue generated from contracts with customers is listed in the consolidated financial statement "Notes, Revenue recognition, 1.
+Information breakdown of revenue from contracts with customers."